turbo-ismam/WS-AO/README.md

 # WS-VGO
-An Ontology based on Video Games
+A Comprehensive Ontology based on Pizza